MicrosoftDocs/cpp-docs/docs/c-language/conversions-from-unsigned-integral-types.md

 The following table summarizes conversions from unsigned integral types.

-## Conversions from unsigned integral types
+## Conversions from unsigned integral types table

 |From|To|Method|
 |----------|--------|------------|